-The Writers Studio’s Craft Class is a nine-week course that meets weekly in New York City during the school’s four sessions.
+The Writers Studio’s Craft Class is an 8-week course that meets weekly in New York City during the school’s four sessions.
 All students begin taking it when they enter their third term of the Level III workshop, but it’s also open to students in Level I and II, and even to those who aren’t enrolled in a workshop.

 This class, an integral part of The Writers Studio approach to creative writing, teaches students how to read fiction and poetry as writers.
 By identifying and closely studying the techniques at play in published work — both contemporary and classic — students discover how literary writers have achieved their artistic goals.
 In the process, students greatly expand their own knowledge of the writer’s craft, which improves their own writing and sharpens their critical skills.
 We are never content talking in a general way about the power or prowess of a particular celebrated author.
 We do something much more useful: we pinpoint how that author’s paragraphs or stanzas were put together to achieve such power.
 We look at how the narrative or verse moves forward, who the narrator is, what is stated directly and what is left out and why, and how the narrator’s tone plays against the underlying emotion.

 Whether or not you attend the class in person, the craft class is available as a subscription audio file on our secure website.
 You can download it to your computer or MP3 player, and we offer technical assistance for students new to the technology.

 It is a lecture class in an informal classroom setting, taught by various Writers Studio teachers and the occasional author as guest teacher, with participation by advanced Writers Studio students.